 Students will also select 6 credits from the following statistics and research design electives or other program-approved research courses:

 - GPSY 662: Small N and Nonparametric Analyses

 - GPSY 885: Single-Subject Design Methods

 Students will also select 6 credits of program-approved elective classes to bring their total number of credit hours to 60.

-In the second year, Applied Research Specialty students will complete an independent research project under the supervision of a core SPP faculty member through a match process based on research interests.
+In the second year, Applied Research Specialty students will complete an independent research project under the supervision of a core SGP faculty member through a match process based on research interests.
 In collaboration with the faculty chair, each student will develop an empirical research question informed by a critical review of the literature, collect and analyze data consistent with University Institutional Review Board policies, and present findings in a formal written paper that will be published in the Pacific University library.
 Students are highly encouraged to disseminate thesis research at professional conferences or through publication in professional journals.